Fairmont Royal York

 The Fairmont Royal York, formerly and still commonly known as the Royal York, is a large historic luxury hotel in Toronto, Ontario, Canada.
 Located along Front Street West, the hotel is situated at the southern end of the Financial District, in Downtown Toronto.
 The Royal York was designed by Ross and Macdonald, in association with Sproatt and Rolph, and built by the Canadian Pacific Railway company.
 The hotel is currently managed by Fairmont Hotels and Resorts.

 Opened on 11 June 1929, the Châteauesque-styled building is 124 m tall, and contains 28 floors.
-It is considered one of Canada's grand railway hotels.
+It is considered one of the grand railway hotels of Canada.
 After its completion, the building was briefly the tallest building in Toronto, as well as the tallest building in the country, and the British Empire, until the nearby Canadian Bank of Commerce Tower was built the following year.
 The building has undergone several extensive renovations since it first opened, with its first major renovation in 1972.
 An underground walkway linking the hotel with the Royal Bank Plaza and Union Station form part of Toronto's PATH underground city system.